-Are you looking to pursue a master’s programme abroad but are confused about which universities to apply to?
+Are you looking to pursue a master’s programme abroad but are confused about the universities to which you should apply?
 Technical degrees like those earned while studying medicine, architecture, law and engineering are four-year courses, so these applicants meet most university requirements by default.

 However, as most Indian liberal arts, social science and business applicants graduate with a 15-year (12+3) bachelor’s degree and the standard condition for North American universities is 16 (12+4) years of study, navigating this tricky scenario can be daunting for most.
 At this stage, an applicant who does not know of the options available might give up on his dream of seeking a postgraduate degree in the US.

 Our experience states that North American universities acknowledge this situation and have set up systems to allow Indian students to apply to their programmes.
-Reputed institutions like Columbia University, Carnegie Mellon University and Northwestern University, among others, accept a three-year bachelor’s degree for certain programmes under specific conditions.
+Reputed institutions such as Columbia University, Carnegie Mellon University and Northwestern University, among others, accept a three-year bachelor’s degree for certain programmes under specific conditions.
 The programme criteria and details can usually be found on the university websites under admissions requirements.

 The United Kingdom, Australia and Singapore, among others, offer a three-year undergraduate degree which is considered rigorous and acceptable in the US and Canada.
-Indian programmes, though of a similar duration, are not consistently recognised as equivalent to US or UK programmes and determining the degree’s suitability can prove to be a challenge.
+Indian programmes, though of a similar duration, are not consistently recognised as equivalent to US or UK programmes.
+Determining the degree’s suitability can prove to be a challenge.
 In this situation, an Indian graduate can apply to countries that accept three-year bachelor’s programmes like the UK and Australia.

 But, if that is not an option for you, there is still a way out: